procedural-build/sustainabilitytool-docs/content/1. User Guidance/1.1 Admin/1_Admin.md

 5. Add project suppliers by clicking on 'Add a supplier':

 - Aprover: Fill in the box 'Supplier name' and choose the authority group 'aprover' from the scroll down menu.
-Leave 'choose an aprover' and click 'Submit'
+Leave 'choose an aprover' blank and click 'Submit'
 - Reporter: Fill in the box 'Supplier name' and choose the authority group 'reporter' from the scroll down menu.
 Choose an approver and click 'Submit'
 - Viewer: Fill in the box 'Supplier name' and choose the authority group 'viewer' from the scroll down menu.
-Leave 'choose an aprover' and click 'Submit'
+Leave 'choose an aprover' blank and click 'Submit'

 6. To invite project members, click on 'Send invite'